-AIHA Laboratory Accreditation Programs (AIHA-LAP, LLC) is a group of laboratory accreditation programs.
-The primary mission of AIHA-LAP, LLC is to establish high standards of performance for laboratories that promote the production of quality data for use in evaluating exposures that impact public health, the environment and natural resources.
+AIHA Laboratory Accreditation Programs, LLC (AIHA LAP) is a group of laboratory accreditation programs.
+The primary mission of AIHA LAP is to establish high standards of performance for laboratories that promote the production of quality data for use in evaluating exposures that impact public health, the environment, and natural resources.
 These programs are administered in a non-discriminatory manner and are open to all laboratories wishing to participate.
-Access to AIHA-LAP, LLC programs is not conditional upon the size of the laboratory or organization seeking accreditation, nor are there undue financial conditions to restrict participation.
-Accreditation is granted to any laboratory satisfying AIHA-LAP, LLC requirements for accreditation.
+Access to AIHA LAP programs is not conditional upon the size of the laboratory or organization seeking accreditation, nor are there undue financial conditions to restrict participation.
+Accreditation is granted to any laboratory satisfying AIHA LAP requirements for accreditation.

-AIHA-LAP, LLC is managed to conform to the requirements of the ISO/IEC 17011:2004, Conformity Assessment – General Requirements for Accreditation Bodies Accrediting Conformance Assessment Bodies.
-Laboratories seeking accreditation must conform to the requirements of the ISO/IEC Standard 17025:2017, General Requirements for the Competence of Testing and Calibration Laboratories, in addition to program-specific requirements as detailed in the latest revision of the AIHA Laboratory Accreditation Programs, LLC Policies.
+AIHA LAP is managed to conform to the requirements of the ISO/IEC 17011:2017, Conformity Assessment – Requirements for Accreditation Bodies Accrediting Conformance Assessment Bodies.
+Laboratories seeking accreditation must conform to the requirements of the ISO/IEC 17025:2017, General Requirements for the Competence of Testing and Calibration Laboratories, in addition to program-specific requirements as detailed in the latest revision of the AIHA Laboratory Accreditation Programs, LLC Policies.

 - The Industrial Hygiene Laboratory Accreditation Program (IHLAP) is designed specifically for laboratories involved in testing samples to evaluate workplace exposures.

-- The Environmental Lead Laboratory Accreditation Program (ELLAP) accredits laboratories performing analysis of lead in environmental samples including paint, soil, dust wipes and air.
-The ELLAP is recognized by the Environmental Protection Agency (EPA) through a Memorandum of Agreement and this program has been designed to comply with the requirements of the EPA National Lead Laboratory Accreditation Program (NLLAP).
-It is standard practice for AIHA-LAP staff to meet regularly with representatives of EPA NLLAP, to collaborate on means of continuously improving the AIHA-LAP, LLC accreditation programs and the relationship between the signatory parties.
+- The Environmental Lead Laboratory Accreditation Program (ELLAP) accredits laboratories performing analysis of lead in environmental samples, including paint, soil, dust wipes, and air.
+The ELLAP is recognized by the Environmental Protection Agency (EPA) through a Memorandum of Agreement, and this program has been designed to comply with the requirements of the EPA National Lead Laboratory Accreditation Program (NLLAP).
+It is standard practice for AIHA LAP staff to regularly meet with EPA NLLAP to collaborate on means of continuously improving the AIHA LAP, LLC accreditation programs, and the relationship between the signatory parties.

 - The Food Laboratory Accreditation Program (FoodLAP) is specifically for laboratories testing food products (including raw agricultural commodities), finished food products, and food ingredients.

-- The Unique Scope Laboratory Accreditation Program is in essence ISO/IEC 17025:2017 only accreditation.
-This program was established to accommodate consumer product testing accreditation and accreditation for other types of testing not typically part of the industrial hygiene, lead, microbiology and food programs.
+- The Unique Scope Laboratory Accreditation Program is ISO/IEC 17025:2017 only accreditation.
+AIHA LAP established this program to accommodate consumer product testing accreditation and accreditation for other types of testing not typically part of the industrial hygiene, lead, microbiology, and food programs.

 Duties and Rights

-As an accreditation body, AIHA-LAP, LLC has a duty to:
+As an accreditation body, AIHA LAP has a duty to:

 - Operate laboratory accreditation programs in accordance with requirements in ISO/IEC 17011 and other applicable national and international requirements;

-- Uphold the ISO/IEC 17025 standard and the AIHA-LAP, LLC Policies;
+- Uphold the ISO/IEC 17025 standard and the AIHA LAP Policies;

 - Offer a range of laboratory accreditation services that promote the reporting of quality data to address occupational and environmental exposure;